alpay2/PrivateProjects/README.md

 The projects that are available currently are:

-1- (in progress) POS.java: A standard retail register system
+1- POS.java: A standard retail register system

-2- (in progress) MarvelCinematicUniverseEncyclopedia.java: An encyclopeida of MCU heroes with their affiliated groups
+2- MarvelCinematicUniverseEncyclopedia.java: An encyclopeida of MCU heroes with their affiliated groups

-3- (in progress) ChampionsLeagie.java: An interactive simulator of the UEFA Champions League, with settings to be custom made or associated with the 2018/19 Champions League
+3- ChampionsLeague.java: An interactive simulator of the UEFA Champions League, with settings to be custom made or associated with the 2018/19 Champions League

-4- (in progress) NBA_Playoffs: An interactive simulator of the NBA Playoffs
+4- NBA_Playoffs: An interactive simulator of the NBA Playoffs

+5- PlayByPlay: A user friendly play by play generator

 Hope you enjoy!